Israel Shochat: Politics and Jewish self-defence

 Along with Israel Giladi, Alexander Zaid and Mendel Portugali, he convinced some of the Jewish farmers to let them help with guarding the fields.
 It was a modest start.

 Israel represented Poalei Zion in the Zionist Congress of 1907, which took place in The Hague in the Netherlands.
 He was his party's first representative from Palestine.
 He was unable to present his idea to the assembly and in a private conversation, Menachem Ussishkin told Israel that he was much too young to succeed in achieving the goal of a national defence.
-Yitzhak Ben-Zvi, a representative from the Ukraine, was receptive and they travelled back to Palestine together, working along the way.
+Yitzhak Ben-Zvi, a representative from Ukraine, was receptive and they travelled back to Palestine together, working along the way.

 Paramilitary organisations

 In 1907, Israel Shochat was one of the 10 people who, in Yitzhak Ben-Zvi's Jaffa apartment, founded Bar-Giora, a clandestine organisation which sought to create an armed Jewish force.
 It took its name from one of the leading Jewish rebels of the First Jewish–Roman War.
 Manya Wilbuszewicz, the leader and founding member of the collective at Sejera, convinced Shochat to join the agricultural settlement there.
 He accepted, becoming the second leader of the community which he used as a base for training Jewish guards.
 In May 1908, Israel and Manya got married.
 The next year, Israel and Manya Shochat were among the leading founders of Hashomer (lit.
 The Watchman), a more ambitious enterprise than Bar-Giora, being the first attempt to provide an organised defence for all the Jewish communities in Palestine.